cguardia/ZODB-Documentation/book/transactions.rst

 Pyramid allows the use of decorators to configure application views.
 There are several predicates that we can use inside a view configuration.
-For our simple to-do application we'll define five views: one for the initial page that will be shown when accessing the site and one each for adding, closing, unclosing and deleting tasks.
+For our simple to-do application we'll define five views: one for the initial page that will be shown when accessing the site and one each for adding, closing, reopening and deleting tasks.

 Remember the Root object that we defined above?
 This is where we finally use it.